azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![The Windows Security window asks you to enter the credentials for demouser.](media/image14.png 'Windows Security window')

-7. Select Yes to connect, if prompted that the identity of the remote computer cannot be verified.
+7. Select Yes to connect, if prompted that the identity of the remote computer cannot be verified

     ![The Remote Desktop Connection window states that the identity of the remote computer can't be identified, and asks if you want to connect anyway.
 The Yes button is circled.](media/image15.png 'Remote Desktop Connection window ')

 8. Once logged in, launch the **Server Manager**.
 This should start automatically, but you can access it via the Start menu if it does not.

-9. Select Local Server, then select **On** next to **IE Enhanced Security Configuration**.
+9. Select Local Server, then select **On** next to **IE Enhanced Security Configuration**

     ![On the Server Manager Start menu in the left pane, Local Server is selected.
 In the right, Properties pane, IE Enhanced Security Configuration is set to On, and is circled.](media/image16.png 'Server Manager Start menu')

-10. In the Internet Explorer Enhanced Security Configuration dialog, select **Off under Administrators**, then select **OK**.
+10. In the Internet Explorer Enhanced Security Configuration dialog, select **Off under Administrators**, then select **OK**

     ![In the Internet Explorer Enhanced Security Configuration dialog box, the Administrators Off radio button is selected.](media/image17.png 'Internet Explorer Enhanced Security Configuration dialog box')

-11. Close the Server Manager.
+11. Close the Server Manager

 ### Task 2: Download and open the ConciergePlus starter solution

-1. From your Lab VM, download the starter project by downloading a .zip copy of the Intelligent analytics GitHub repo.
+1. From your Lab VM, download the starter project by downloading a .zip copy of the Intelligent analytics GitHub repo

-2. In a web browser, navigate to the [Intelligent analytics MCW repo](https://github.com/Microsoft/MCW-Intelligent-analytics).
+2. In a web browser, navigate to the [Intelligent analytics MCW repo](https://github.com/Microsoft/MCW-Intelligent-analytics)

-3. On the repo page, select **Clone or download**, then select **Download ZIP**.
+3. On the repo page, select **Clone or download**, then select **Download ZIP**

     ![Download .zip containing the Intelligent analytics repository](media/git-hub-download-repo.png "Download ZIP")

-4. Unzip the contents of the downloaded ZIP file to the folder **C:\\ConciergePlus**\\.
+4. Unzip the contents of the downloaded ZIP file to the folder **C:\\ConciergePlus**\\

     ![In the Extract Compressed (Zipped) Folders window, files will be extracted to C:\ConciergePlus.](media/image18.png 'Extract Compressed (Zipped) Folders window')

-5. Open **ConciergePlusSentiment.sln** in the C:\\ConciergePlus\\Hands-on-lab\\lab-files\\starter-project\\ folder with Visual Studio 2017.
+5. Open **ConciergePlusSentiment.sln** in the C:\\ConciergePlus\\Hands-on-lab\\lab-files\\starter-project\\ folder with Visual Studio 2017

-6. Sign in to Visual Studio or select create account, if prompted.
+6. Sign in to Visual Studio or select create account, if prompted

-7. If presented with the Start with a familiar environment dialog, select Visual C\# from the Development Settings drop down list, and select Start Visual Studio.
+7. If presented with the Start with a familiar environment dialog, select Visual C\# from the Development Settings drop down list, and select Start Visual Studio

     ![Development Settings are set to Visual C# and are circled in the Visual Studio Start with a familiar environment dialog box.](media/image19.png 'Visual Studio Start with a familiar environment dialog box')

-8. If the Security Warning window appears, uncheck Ask me for every project in this solution, and select OK.
+8. If the Security Warning window appears, uncheck Ask me for every project in this solution, and select OK

     ![In the Security Warning window, under the Would you like to open this project? prompt, the Ask me for every project in this solution checkbox is circled.](media/image20.png 'Security Warning window')